 |50% Max $1,000||Visit Site||Review|

 Kentucky is currently a Republican stronghold with a conservative demographic.
-In 2016 during the Presidential elections, Trump campaigned hard in the work belt of Kentucky and was able to receive a lot of support.
-However, domestic manufacturing and power plants have been shut down recently, likely due to Trump’s tariff wars.
-The local job market is suffering, but Trump has expressed interest in these lost businesses which means he will likely stop in Kentucky during his campaign trail to rally supporters and any regain any voters he may have lost or upset.
+In 2016, during the Presidential elections, Trump campaigned hard in the work belt of Kentucky and was able to receive a lot of support.
+However, domestic manufacturing and power plants have seen some hardships recently, with some in the media blaming Trump’s tariff wars and the coronavirus.